USPTO Examiner IOSIF MARIO CINCINAT - Art Unit 3621

 Executive Summary

-Examiner IOSIF, MARIO CINCINAT works in Art Unit 3621 and has examined 7 patent applications in our dataset.
-With an allowance rate of 85.7%, this examiner has an above-average tendency to allow applications.
+Examiner IOSIF, MARIO CINCINAT works in Art Unit 3621 and has examined 15 patent applications in our dataset.
+With an allowance rate of 60.0%, this examiner allows applications at a lower rate than most examiners at the USPTO.
 Applications typically reach final disposition in approximately 54 months.

 Allowance Patterns

-Examiner IOSIF, MARIO CINCINAT's allowance rate of 85.7% places them in the 64% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner IOSIF, MARIO CINCINAT's allowance rate of 60.0% places them in the 20% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns